Cyber-Duck/Cyber-Duck.github.io/_posts/2016-08-16-the-dreaded-trying-to-get-property-of-non-object.markdown

 ?>

 {% endraw %} {% endhighlight %}

 Well, that looks alright doesn't it?
-Don't know what the last bit's about but hey...
+We probably don't know what the last bit's about but hey...

 Wrong!

 The documentation clearly suggests we should be seeing a ```$loop``` variable being introduced somewhere in the plain php.
-So that in principle we could go like:
+After all, that's pretty much what this article's about.
+Otherwise it doesn't matter much.
+This is so that in principle we could do something like:

 {% highlight php startinline %} {% raw %}
     @foreach(